 Important Update about New York’s New 30-month Community Medicaid “Look Back”

-Update: The effective date for the "look back" continues to be delayed, but the implementation may be near.
-If you feel you are likely to need Community Medicaid services soon, the time to take action is now.
+Update: The effective date for the "look back" continues to be delayed, currently to some time in 2025, but the threat still exists.
+If you feel you are likely to need Community Medicaid services, the time to take action is now.

-This change extends the opportunity for New Yorkers to apply for Community Medicaid services without being subject to the “look back.”
+Currently, New Yorkers can to apply for Community Medicaid services without being subject to the “look back.”

 If you are worried about long-term care costs, now is the time to start planning.
-You may think you’re not eligible for Medicaid, but there are steps most New Yorkers can take to achieve eligibility, while also protecting their assets.
+You may think you’re not eligible for Medicaid, but if so, it's likely you are mistaken.
+There are steps most New Yorkers can take to achieve eligibility, while also protecting their assets.
 These steps can allow them to keep their money working for them and still qualify for Medicaid benefits, affording them access to high quality health care and long-term care.

 Call us or email us today to make an appointment for a consultation.
 There’s no time to waste – applying for Medicaid takes time no matter how simple you think your case might be, and the deadline will be here before you know it.